bahrus/custom-enhancements/README.md

 3. ...supporting lazy-loading of such functionality as needed.
 4. ...declarative mapping of functionality similar to dependency injection.

-... while leveraging the exact same class definition used for custom enhancements.
+... while leveraging the exact same class definition used for custom enhancements (possible with a different mixin).

 ### Use cases?